+1.4.
 Lessons learned

-Experience with the implementation of Phare programmes in previous years and evaluation have led to a number of general lessons being learned.
-These lessons are reflected in the design and implementation of the 2004 National Programme.
-The most important lessons relate to constraints on Bulgarian administrative capacity both across the board in many line Ministries and agencies and more specifically in Ministries acting as Implementing Agencies.
+Experience with the implementation of Phare CBC programmes in previous years and evaluation have led to a number of general lessons being learned.
+These lessons are reflected in the design and implementation of the 2004 CBC Programme Bulgaria-Turkey.
+The most important lessons relate to constraints on Bulgarian administrative capacity specifically in the Ministry acting as Implementing Agency.
 Medium to long term efforts to reinforce this capacity are already under way and are supplemented in Phare 2004, but in the meantime additional measures have been put in place to assist.
-These include efforts to support horizontal public administration reform, limiting the number of grant schemes as these place extra burdens on administrative capacity, restricting the number of Implementing Agencies, avoiding complex multi-phase contracting and building in an unallocated reserve for institution building.
-Another key lesson is that the success of Phare projects, especially institution building, depends on continuity of key senior and working level personnel.
+These include efforts to support horizontal public administration reform, limiting the number of grant schemes as these place extra burdens on administrative capacity and avoiding complex multi-phase contracting.
+Another key lesson is that the success of Phare projects depends on continuity of key senior and working level personnel.
 In addition to conditionality in project agreements, this issue is being addressed in the context of public sector reform and strengthening, e.g. by developing civil service contracts and conditions to avoid politically motivated staff transfers.

-More specific lessons relating to individual sectors, Ministries or project types have also been learned and are reflected in individual project documents.
+More specific lessons relating to individual sectors are reflected in individual project documents

+1.5.
 Overall programme conditionalities

-Before the Financing Memorandum between the Commission and the Government of Bulgaria is signed, the National Aid Coordinator will satisfy the Commission that adequate steps have been taken to staff and resource adequately the National Fund, CFCU, Ministry of Regional Development and Public Works, other Implementing Agencies and project management units involved in implementing this programme.
+Before the Financing Memorandum between the Commission and the Government of Bulgaria is signed, the National Aid Coordinator will satisfy the Commission that adequate steps are taken to staff and resource adequately the National Fund, CFCU, other Implementing Agencies and project management units involved in implementing this programme.